 This was followed by a year in Analytic Psychotherapy with the Jungian analyst Prof. Andrew Samuels which was a revelation.

 Since then I have seen two female therapists, the second for over four years.
 For the last ten years I have been seeing a transpersonal therapist.

 I do think that individual and group therapy is useful in helping us develop into more fully realised human beings; however it is not the only way.
 For example some of the most powerfull growth experiences I have had have come about through participating in numerous Holotropic Breathwork experiences including one with Stanislav Grof.
 These have effected profound changes on a transpersonal level that I believe would have taken many years in therapy.

 I have also undertaken and staffed upon the New Warrior Training Adventure (Mankind Project UK- see links) which is a male initiation and at the time of writing am involved in an on-going mens' 'i-group' which involves many therapeutic and experiential elements.

-My interests include, but are not limited to, archetypes, bicycling, cryptography, dub, entheogens, fireworks, holotropic breathwork, iching, Jungian analysis, Kirlian photography, Love, masculinity, mythology, neurology, orgasms, parenting, quantum physics, Rumi, shamanism, science-fiction, tantra, virtual reality, wine, zero-point field theory.
+My interests include, but are not limited to, archetypes, bicycling, cryptocurrencies, dub, entheogens, fireworks, holotropic breathwork, i ching, Jungian analysis, Kirlian photography, Love, mythology, neurology, orgasms, parenting, quantum physics, Rumi, shamanism, tantra, urbit, virtual reality, wine, zero-point field theory.